 Increases from the Scheme do not apply to that element of the pension representing any Guaranteed Minimum Pension (GMP) in payment after age 60 for females or 65 for males (which the Scheme is required to provide as a consequence of contracting-out of the State Earnings Related Pension Scheme (SERPS)) earned before 6 April 1988, as these increases are provided along with the State pension.
-The GMP element earned from 6 April 1988 will be increased by the Scheme in line with inflation, as required by legislation, up to a limit of 3% per annum.
-Pension increases over the last five years have been:
+The GMP element earned after April 1988 will be increased by the Scheme in line with inflation, as required by legislation, up to a limit of 3% per annum.
+Pension increases over the last five years have been as follows:

-Both Jersey and Guernsey have their own Retail Prices Indices (1.9% and 2.7% respectively) at December 2013) and increases for Channel Islands pensioners are calculated in accordance with these.
+Both Jersey and Guernsey have their own Retail Prices Index (1.3% and 1.2%) respectively at December 2014 and increases for Channel Islands pensioners are calculated in accordance with these.